rullo16/incubator-streampipes/streampipes-extensions/streampipes-gft-processors/src/main/resources/org.gft.processors.signalmonitoring/documentation.md

 ***

 ## Description
-The Monitoring processor filter and handle the numerical signal (negative and positive) to create the Boolean-like signal based on a given threshold and on the variation of a numerical value over a customizable time window.
+The Monitoring processor filters and handles the numerical signal (negative and positive) to create the Boolean-like signal based on a given threshold and on the variation of a numerical value over a customizable time window.